yanshay/spoolease-docs/docs/05-Technicalities/upgrading.md

 ---

+### Custom Slicer Filaments

+If you previously configured custom filaments in SpoolEase via the Web Config, you’ll need to redo this setup in version 0.5.0, as it now requires additional information.
+Access the Web Config from the desktop you use with your slicer (BambuStudio or OrcaSlicer) at: `http://<console-device-ip>/config` .

+⚠️ Note: Use http, and not https.

+---

 ### Additional Changes in Version 0.5

 - **K (pressure advance)** is now configured directly in the inventory by editing the spool.
 A new tab allows configuration per printer and nozzle, and future updates will support extruder/nozzle types (e.g., H2 series).